SmartForest-no/SegmentAnyTree/README.md

    num_files=$(find "$FINAL_DEST_DIR" -maxdepth 1 -type f | wc -l)
    echo "Number of files in the final results directory: $num_files"
    ```

-### Conclusion
-This script automates the entire inference workflow, from input data preparation to final result generation.
-Simply provide the input and output directories, and let the script handle the rest.